File Maintenance Functions

 AnyOrder uses a type of database file called an index file.
 Index files provide rapid access to information in your main data files.
 Re-indexing these files may help clear up the following problems: 1)The program seems to slowing significantly; 2) Some of the products are not appearing in the Item Area of the Invoice Screen; 3) Some the Billing Names and Addresses are not lining up properly in their blanks.

-When you select re-index, a dialog box will appear which explains the process.
+To start this process, select FILE >> FILE MAINTENANCE FUNCTIONS >> REINDEX DATABASE FILES.
+When you select this menu choice, a dialog box will appear which explains the process.
 When you are ready, press OK.
 Once the files are re-indexed, the program will re-start.

 Clean and Compact Files